LoomSDK/LoomSDK/docs/examples/ModestMapsExample/README.md

 !------

 ## Overview
 Simple app that shows off the Loom integration of Modest Maps.
-It allows you to pan the map with the mouse [Left Click + Move], zoom with the mouse [double click or scroll wheel], zoom in [- KEY] and out [= KEY] with the keyboard, place Pin Markers [click and hold], remove Pin Markers [double click an existing on], and cycle between the 3 supported map providers (Microsoft, Open Street, and Blue Marble) [ [ and ] KEYS ].
+It allows you to pan the map with the mouse [Left Click + Move], zoom with the mouse [double click or scroll wheel], zoom in [- KEY] and out [= KEY] with the keyboard, place Pin Markers [click and hold], remove Pin Markers [double click an existing one], and cycle between the 3 supported map providers (Microsoft, Open Street, and Blue Marble) [ [ and ] KEYS ].

 ## Try It
 @cli_usage